Maps of toric varieties in Cox coordinates: Introduction

 Let $X$ be a weighted blow up of any of the $3$ singular points of $Y$, for example given by the fan \makefan{\fanoffakewpswithextraray} Then every description of the blow up map $X \to Y$ will involve at least $3$rd roots of polynomials.
 For instance, if we encode the actions defining $X$ and $Y$ as

 in coordinates $x_1,\dots,x_4$ on $X$, $y_1,\dots,y_3$ on $Y$---treating the second row of the weights of $Y$ as the homogeneity imposed by the finite $\ZZ/3$ action---then the map is defined by

 (The second row of the grading matrix of $Y$ only permits scaling by cube roots of unity, so it cannot be used to eliminate the radical here; the notation is slightly clumsy.)
-Global maps of this form are considered by Ahmadinezhad \cite{ahmadinezhad}.